jandorfer/planted/README.md

     npm install
     gulp

 That will rebuild the html/js/css files served.
-It will also by default watch the source files, and rebuild as needed when you make changes.
+If you `gulp dev` it will also watch the source files, and rebuild as needed when you make changes.
 The web server will automatically serve whatever the latest on disk is, so this approach is fully compatible with any way you want to run the lein project.

 ### Lein